charissa-luk/jhu-sis-auto-register/README.md

 # 💾 JHU SIS Auto Registration Bot

 This Python script automates course registration on [JHU SIS](https://sis.jhu.edu/sswf/) using Selenium.
-It logs in via Microsoft SSO, navigates to the registration cart, selects all classes, and clicks register at your specified time — **with a 10-minute pre-login buffer**.
+It logs in via Microsoft SSO, navigates to the registration cart, selects all classes, and clicks register at your specified time with a 10-minute pre-login buffer since SIS is slow.

 ---